“Don’t you think it’s funny that nothing’s what it seemsSize of a Cow by The Wonder Stuff

 ‘But aren’t cows terrible for the planet?’ is a thing we’re expecting to have said to us, and it’s already been said, but there it is nonetheless, a cow smack in the middle of our logo, where you can see it and everything, and looking friendly as if it simply being there wasn’t provocative enough.

-So people ask ‘You do get this, don’t you?’ as if they believe that actually we don’t, and we need to receive a good old bit of patient explaining, like you might do to a cat.
+So people ask ‘You do get this, don’t you?’ as if they believe that actually we don’t (and we’ve sat people in a room and shown them Cowspiracy ), and we need to receive a good old bit of patient explaining, like you might do to a cat.

 I’ve tried explaining things to cats, mainly about leaving the sparrows alone.
 Not a process I’d call successful.